mudspringhiker/mudspringhiker/README.md

 Hello World!

-The word "mudspring" came from the server name of my alma mater, the University of the Philippines, Los Banos, home of the inactive volcano, "Maria Makiling".
-It has a lot of mudsprings.
+The word "mudspring" came from the one of the server names used by my alma mater, the University of the Philippines Los Banos (UPLB).
+Los Banos, Philippines is home to the inactive volcano, [Mount Makiling](https://en.wikipedia.org/wiki/Mount_Makiling), a popular hiking spot.